chris-trag/splash-screen-fire-tv-demo/README.md

 # Splash Screen sample app for Fire TV

-This project is an Android TV app showcasing how to develop a Splash Screen for Fire TV apps.
+This project is an Android TV app showcasing how to develop a Splash Screen for Amazon Fire TV apps.
+Follow the guide and check this repository to develop your custom splash screen.

-As Fire TV devices are running Fire OS (based on Android 11 or lower) currently you cannot use the Android 12 new SplashScreen APIs as described in [https://developer.android.com/develop/ui/views/launch/splash-screen](https://developer.android.com/develop/ui/views/launch/splash-screen).
+**Note:** Fire OS is based on the [Android Open Source project version 11](https://source.android.com/docs/setup/about/android-11-release)so you should not use Android 12's new SplashScreen APIs as described in [the Android v12 docs](https://developer.android.com/develop/ui/views/launch/splash-screen).

-You can follow this guide and check this repository to develop your custom splash screen

 ## 💻 Building the Splash Screen TV demo

-1. Clone the following repository:
+1. Clone the demo app repository:
 `git clone git@github.com:giolaq/splash-screen-fire-tv-demo.git`

-2. Connect your Fire TV device following these [instructions](https://developer.amazon.com/docs/fire-tv/connecting-adb-to-device.html)
+2. Connect your Fire TV device following these [instructions](https://developer.amazon.com/docs/fire-tv/connecting-adb-to-device.html).

-3. Run the app
+3. Run the demo app [following these docs](https://developer.amazon.com/docs/fire-tv/installing-and-running-your-app.html).

 ## How to develop a custom splash screen for your Fire TV Apps

 **Step 1:** Create your custom splash screen

-Create a file named splashscreen.xml in the drawable directory.
+Create a file named `splashscreen.xml` in the drawable directory.
 This file will contain all the graphic elements and layers of your splash screen, such as the background color and the main graphic.
 This file should have the following markup:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <layer-list xmlns:android="http://schemas.android.com/apk/res/android" android:opacity="opaque">